zunayeed/SpringBoot/SpringbootInBrief.md

 </html>
 			   			Step
   Annotation used in bean:
-1)@Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it
+1)@Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it.
 We can use @Component across the application to mark the beans as Spring's managed components.
 Spring only pick up and registers beans with @Component  and doesn't look for @Service and @Repository in general.

 They are registered in ApplicationContext because they themselves are annotated with @Component:
 @Component
-public @interface Service {
+public @interface Service {}
-}

 @Component
-public @interface Repository {
+public @interface Repository {}
-}

 @Service and @Repository are special cases of @Component.
 They are technically the same but we use them for the different purposes.

 2)@Service is used for business logic
 3)@Repository for storing data to database, JPA